Shaq–Kobe feud: 2003–2004

 The subsequent off-season included accusations and then charges of rape by Bryant in Colorado.
 On July 16, a little more than two weeks after the initial assault allegations, the Lakers announced the signings of veteran free agents and former All-Stars Karl Malone and Gary Payton, who were recruited by O'Neal.
 After the signings, the Lakers were widely considered the favorite to win the NBA title.
-However, even with these additions, the Lakers would not be able to avoid controversy.

 O'Neal said that the past comments made to the press by him and by Bryant were "almost like a game."
 They could handle it until the 2003–04 season.
 Just prior to the season, Bryant privately warned Jackson, "If [O'Neal] starts saying [unreasonable] things in the press, I'll fire back ...
 I've had it."
 There were no public indications of animosity between the two since the 2000–2001 season.
 With Bryant absent from camp due to his legal situation and his recovery from knee surgery, O'Neal said "the full team is here."
 Later, after sitting out an exhibition game to rest a sore left heel, O'Neal said, "I want to be right [in the regular season] for Derek [Fisher], Karl and Gary."
 Bryant was again ignored by O'Neal.

 When Bryant joined the Lakers in camp, O'Neal told reporters Bryant should look to be more of a passer than a scorer until Bryant's knee was fully healed.
 Bryant responded that he knew how to play the guard position, and O'Neal should worry about the low post.
 O'Neal responded, "Just ask Karl and Gary why they came here.
 One person.
 Not two.
 One.
 Period."
 O'Neal agreed that Bryant could handle playing guard, but Bryant needed advice on how to play team ball.
 O'Neal added that he would voice his opinions as he saw fit because the Lakers were his team.
 He said that if Bryant—who was scheduled to become a free agent at season's end—didn't like what O'Neal had to say, Bryant should just opt out of his contract; O'Neal added, "I ain't going nowhere."
 Jackson told the team to not discuss the problem further with reporters.